Skip to main content

 Less Info

-Gloria Farha Flenje Focht will present a talk about SCR 1611, a measure which will be on the ballot in August 2026 to change the selection of Kansas Supreme Court Judges to a direct election.
-Kansas is the only state in the Union in which members of the state supreme court are nominated not by the governor but by a nominating commission controlled by the Kansas Bar Association (KBA).
+Gloria Farha Flentje Focht will present a talk about SCR 1611, a measure that will be on the ballot in August 2026 to change the selection of Kansas Supreme Court Judges to a direct election.
+In Kansas, judges of the Supreme Court and the Court of Appeals are appointed through a merit selection process.
+These appointments are made by the Supreme Court Nominating Commission (SCNC), composed of 9 members.
+This nonpartisan nominating commission is composed of lawyers and nonlawyers from across the state, and the nominating process includes a rigorous investigation of a judge‘s background, education, professional experience, and more.
 SCR 1611 will be put on the ballot in August 2026 for a vote of the people.
 If passed with a simple majority, elections for the Kansas Supreme Court would begin in 2028, and Kansas would join 22 other states that use direct elections for their state supreme courts.
 While several states use a nominating commission, only Kansas has a commission controlled by the state bar.
 The amendment would mean that justices would be elected by popular vote for six-year terms through staggered elections beginning in 2028.
-About the speaker: Gloria Farha Flenje Focht is the immediate past chair of the Kansas Supreme Court Nominating Committee, a past president for the Wichita Bar Association and a longtime community leader for the Wichita area.
+Kansas is the only state in the Union in which members of the state supreme court are nominated not by the governor but by a nominating commission controlled by the Kansas Bar Association (KBA).
+About the speaker: Gloria Farha Flentje Focht is the immediate past chair of the Kansas Supreme Court Nominating Committee, a past president of the Wichita Bar Association, and a longtime community leader for the Wichita area. ??
+Tuesday, February 24, 2026 ?
+6–7 p.m. ??
+Wichita Public Library – Advanced Learning Library 711 W. 2nd St. N, Wichita, KS Tuesday Topics is a program sponsored in collaboration with The League of Women Voters of Wichita Metro.